 - Monoamine oxidase inhibitors

-SSRIs are among the most commonly prescribed antidepressants, according to Mayo Clinic.
-SSRIs work by selectively preventing the brain from reabsorbing serotonin, a neurotransmitter (chemical) that helps the brain cells send and receive signals.
-The Journal of Psychiatry & Neuroscience describes how this, in turn, boosts mood and feelings of well-being and happiness.
+SSRIs are among the most commonly prescribed antidepressants.
+They work by selectively preventing the brain from reabsorbing serotonin, a neurotransmitter (chemical) that helps the brain cells send and receive signals.4

 Can You Become Addicted to Antidepressants?

-For example, PsychCentral explains that one of the symptoms of alcoholism is an increased tolerance.
+For example, according to PsychCentral, one of the symptoms of alcoholism is an increased tolerance.
 An alcoholic not only needs to consume more alcohol to get intoxicated, but even regular, moderate amounts of alcohol do not cause any feelings of inebriation.
-Therefore, their tolerance for alcohol is dangerously high.
+Therefore, their tolerance for alcohol is dangerously high.5

-Another factor in the differentiation of antidepressants from most of the other mood-altering drugs is that when a patient is weaned off the antidepressant (following a course of treatment and therapy), they will not have the painful and dangerous withdrawal symptoms that occur when a patient tries to get off more addictive substances.
+Another factor in the differentiation of antidepressants from most of the other mood-altering drugs is that when a patient is weaned off the antidepressant, they will not have the painful and dangerous withdrawal symptoms that occur when a patient detoxes from more addictive substances.
 PsychCentral also reports that only around 20 percent of patients experience what is known as SSRI discontinuation or withdrawal syndrome; of that number, only five percent experience symptoms that can be described as “severe.”5

-The jury may still be out on the ultimate answer as to whether or not you can become addicted to antidepressants, but what’s clear from the debate is that if you are dealing with issues of depression, anxiety, trauma, panic attacks or obsessive-compulsive disorder, antidepressants are only one side of the treatment equation.
-As helpful as a prescribed and monitored course of antidepressants will be, actually managing your condition requires a program of therapy and counseling.
+The jury may still be out on the final answer as to whether or not antidepressants are addictive.
+What is clear from the debate is that if you are dealing with issues of depression, anxiety, trauma, panic attacks or obsessive-compulsive disorder, antidepressants are an important part of treatment.

+Along with medication, proper management of your condition also requires therapy and counseling.
 That’s why Black Bear Lodge is here for you.
-You do not have to go through this by yourself.
-All you have to do is call us today, and our admissions coordinators can help answer your questions about how you can take control of your mental health.
+Call us today, and our admissions coordinators can help answer your questions about how you can take control of your mental health.